 Probation.
-Students are placed on probation anytime their semester or cumulative grade point average is below a C (2.0).
-Students will remain on probation until such time as the cumulative average is a C (2.0) or above.
+A student is on probation for the duration of the next regular semester or summer session in which he is registered following the one in which he failed to attain a C (2.0) average.
+He is also on probation whenever his cumulative average is below a C (2.0).

 Dismissal.
-Students may be dismissed from the School when, in the judgment of the Undergraduate Standards Committee, they have ceased to make progress toward the degree.
-When students are on academic probation for two consecutive semesters or make less than a D (1.0) average for one semester, they are automatically considered to be making no progress toward a degree.
+A student may be dismissed from the School when, in the judgment of the Undergraduate Standards Committee, he/she has ceased to make progress toward the degree.
+When a student is on academic probation for two consecutive semesters or makes less than a D (1.0) average for one semester, he is automatically considered to be making no progress toward a degree.
 In special cases, a student who has been dismissed may petition the Undergraduate Standards Committee for readmission.
-In such cases petition must be submitted on or before July 15 for the fall semester, November 15 for the spring semester, and April 15 for the summer session.
+In such cases petition must be submitted on or before July 15 for the fall semester, November 15 for the spring semester and April 15 for the summer session.
 In the case of readmission, the Standards Committee may specify appropriate conditions and standards for continued enrollment.